MAKEroanoke/makeroanoke.org/site/makerspace.md

 ### Fiber Arts

 MAKE Roanoke’s Fiber Arts Studio features several sewing machines, a light-industrial Sailrite machine, a serger, patcher machine, Cricut Maker, and more.
 It has large cutting mats for cutting out projects and knitting needles and crochet hooks in various sizes.
-Find out more specific information on our Fiber Arts Studio on our Wiki.
+Find out more specific information on our Fiber Arts Studio on our [Wiki](https://wiki.makeroanoke.org/doku.php?id=fiber_arts).

 ### 3D Printing

 MAKE Roanoke's 3D Printing Lab provides a variety of tools for members, including a Bambu Lab X1C with AMS, FDM and resin printers, wash & cure stations, heat insert press, filament driers, and community materials.
 The lab offers a well-equipped space for rapid prototyping and artistic projects.
+Our [3D Printing Lab Wiki ](https://wiki.makeroanoke.org/doku.php?id=3d_printing)has lots of in-depth information about our offerings and policies.

 ### Wood Shop